 - If only one foot is affected, it may be up to 1cm shorter than the other limb due to underdeveloped muscles in the calves

-In most infants, the presence of clubfoot itself is not painful but the condition will not improve on its own and can worsen and hinder mobility if left untreated.
+In most infants, the presence of clubfoot itself is not painful but the condition will not improve on its own and can worsen and hinder mobility if left unaddressed.
 This can affect the child drastically in their adulthood where they will be unable to walk normally and may likely develop arthritis.

 Eventually, patients will start to notice a formation of calluses from their abnormal gait, which can lead to skin breakdown, ulceration, and possibly infection.
-The most severe of untreated cases can also ultimately lead to amputation.
+The most severe of unaddressed cases can also ultimately lead to amputation.

 - Examination, evaluation, and advice